7 Benefits Of Cabinet Refacing

 Offers Several Possibilities

 With cabinet refacing, you have several options available to you.
 Some companies do a refinishing job on the exterior of cabinets and drawers, without removing the doors or the fronts of drawers.
-In such cases, you can have new veneer applied on the exterior and have new knobs and pulls installed.
+In such cases, you can have a new veneer applied on the exterior and have new knobs and pulls installed.
 Your cabinet will still end up looking new.

 Several Finishing Options Available

 You can choose among a variety of veneering options and colors to reface your cabinets.
-Real wood veneers such as hickory, maple and birch are available.
+Real wood veneers such as hickory, maple, oak, and birch are available.
 You can change the look and grain of the wood by choosing appropriate covers and doors.
 You can add new trim and molding as well.
 You have the option of adding glass doors to showcase collectibles.

 Provides an Eco-friendly Option